ces-g35/mini-ci/README.md

 - Add webhook to github

 # Project requirement
-- have build script that with create root of the server at **dist** (Once you run dist, there should be dist/index.html, dist/public/background.png, etc.)
+- have build script that with create root of the server at **dist** (i.e. Once you run dist, there should be dist/index.html, dist/public/background.png, etc.)
 - use pnpm as package manager